nullhardware/nullhardware-website/_posts/featured/2020-08-11-Hacking-the-pandemic-away.md

     center: '60% 55%'
 tags: [hacking]
 ---
-I've spent the last couple of months of pandemic lockdown hacking my way through the [PicoCTF 2018](https://2018game.picoctf.com/) capture the flag challenges - and I'm sharing what I've learned.
+I've spent the last couple of months of the pandemic lockdown hacking my way through the [PicoCTF 2018](https://2018game.picoctf.com/) capture the flag challenges - and I'm sharing what I've learned.
 Every single Binary Exploitation challenge has been cracked, including the ones requiring heap exploits.
 Can you figure out how I did it?

-**TLDR**: Jump straight to our [PicoCTF BinExp Guide](/reference/Hacking-101/PicoCTF-2018-Binary-Exploits/).
+**TLDR**: Jump straight to our [PicoCTF 2018 BinExp Guide]({% link _reference/Hacking-101/PicoCTF-2018-Binary-Exploits.md %}).

 ## Background